caloni/journal/content/posts/lets-go-to-finals-and-one-horse/index.md

 date: '2023-02-20T16:02:00-03:00'
 link: https://www.chess.com/game/live/70657569885
 tags:
 - english
-title: "Let's go to the final with one horse"
+title: Let's go to the final with one horse
 ---

 Black moves and it is M1 after that.